dfelinto/blender-manual/manual/video_editing/sequencer/strips/movie_image.rst

       This may mean that portions of the original image no longer fit the content inside the rendered area.
    :Stretch to Fill:
-      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>`
-      so the visual contents of the strip to fill the project's :doc:`/render/output/properties/dimensions`.
+      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>` so the visual contents of the strip to fill the project's :doc:`/render/output/properties/dimensions`.
 Note, unlike the other two methods described above, *Stretch to Fill* does not maintaining the original aspect ratio.

       This may mean that the original image becomes distorted to fit the content inside the rendered area.

-Use placeholders
+Use Placeholders
    Image sequences can use placeholder files.
    This works by enabling *Use placeholders* checkbox when adding an image strip.
    The option detects the frame range of opened images using Blender's frame naming scheme